johnhm22/invoicing-app-nextjs/README.md

 * PostgreSQL

 #### More details
 [Clerk](https://clerk.com/) is defined as a user management platform.
 It is used here for its authentication and authorisation features.
-Multi-factor authentication is enabled on the configuration to require use when logging in of an authentictor app such as Google Authenticator.
+Multi-factor authentication is enabled on the configuration to require use of an authenticator app such as Google Authenticator when logging in.

 [Stripe](https://stripe.com/gb/guides) is a well-used payment platform that can be integrated into apps and enables enterprises to receive and manage payments.